apurv789/Dice_Game/README.md

-It's a simple game that I made using HTML/CSS and javascript.<br>
+It's a simple game that I made using javascript.<br>
 On each page refresh numbers on dices change, and the player with the greater number wins.